 However, capacity deficits in the area of trade finance among financial institutions, regulators, importers and exporters remains main part of the key limitations to harness benefits presented by elimination of trade barriers.
 Therefore, practical challenges arising from inability to provide and secure fitting trade finance solutions to enhance the movement of, and payment for goods from one country to another remains one of the greatest hurdles.
 In addition, importers and exporters are simultaneously subject to numerous risks related to differing legislation, customs, security, and practices in these countries.

 Consequently, this trade finance course will expose participants to financing solutions that are more robust and can mitigate most of the risks associated with complex trade transactions.
-The six weeks multi-disciplinary e-learning course on International Trade Finance has been developed by ESAMI-trapca in cooperation with the Afreximbank to provide participants with a comprehensive overview of the different components of International Trade Finance.
-Successful completion of this course qualifies participants for consideration for enrolment and admission into the ESAMI’s master’s degree in International Trade Finance, the very first of its kind on the African Continent.
+The four weeks multi-disciplinary e-learning course on International Trade Finance has been developed by ESAMI-trapca in cooperation with the Afreximbank to provide participants with a comprehensive overview of the different components of International Trade Finance.
+Successful completion of this course qualifies participants for an Executive Certificate in International Trade Finance issued by ESAMI and ESAMI-trapca.
+The modules in the certificate will be considered as credits in the ESAMI’s Masters degree in International Trade Finance, the very first of its kind on the African Continent.

 At the end of this course participants will be able to: